Author: Adam

 When God looks at us, He is perfectly pleased with us, as He sees us with the imputed righteousness of Christ.
 Our sinful flesh has been crucified and buried with Christ.
 It’s dead.
 He doesn’t look at our dead, outer flesh’s performance…He looks at our renewed inner man that’s been reborn, made perfect and cannot sin because it has been born of incorruptible seed.

-We don’t lose fellowship either every time we sin.
+We don’t lose fellowship either every time we sin in the flesh.
 If that were the case, no one would ever have fellowship with God.
 Again, our sin was dealt with on the cross – God’s righteous wrath, punishment and anger was poured out on Jesus on the cross.
 It was dealt with.
-We’ve been declared justified – He’s not going to bring it up again every time we sin.
+We’ve been declared justified – He’s not going to bring it up again every time we sin in the flesh.

 Scripture says in 1 John 4:18 — There is no fear in love, but perfect love drives out fear, because fear involves punishment, and the one who fears is not perfected in love.

-If we were to lose fellowship with God and be punished every time we sin, we would be living in fear, because fear has to do with punishment.
+If we were to lose fellowship with God and be punished every time we sin in the flesh, we would be living in fear, because fear has to do with punishment.
 But per the above scripture, we are to be made perfect in love, which casts out all fear, because there is no fear (punishment) in love.

 Matthew chapters 5-7 may sound scary.
 But all Jesus is doing is elevating the law to its proper place to get His listeners to ask the question, “well who then can be saved?”